Asia Insurance Post

 Hyderabad:Insurance regulator IRDAI has kickstarted the formation of a Public Insurance Registry (PIR), a consent-based digital infrastructure for the Indian insurance sector by roping in a retired IAS officer Prakash Kumar as a senior advisor to the project.

-The proposed PIR aims to centralise insurance-related information, creating a single source of truth that follows policyholders throughout their lives.
+The proposed PIR aims to centralise insurance-related information, creating a single source of data that follows policyholders throughout their lives.
 The registry is envisaged to capture the entire lifecycle of an insurance contract—from policy issuance to claims history, grievances and dispute resolution.

 Today, such information resides separately with individual insurers.
 As customers switch insurers or hold multiple policies, their records remain fragmented, often resulting in delays, information gaps and inefficiencies.
 PIR seeks to eliminate these frictions by allowing customers to access all their insurance information from a single platform, subject to their consent.